dotlang/language/README.md

 ###Paradigm

 Electron is a declarative, object-oriented programming language.
+The target of this programming language is server-side cloud software which normally handle a lot of clients connected remotely over a network.

 ###Keywords